Designs via Free Probability: Conclusions and perspectives

 \section{Conclusions and perspectives}

 In this paper, we propose to consider designs from the point of view of Free Probability.
-In this language, an operator $A$ and $k$-design rotated one $U A U^\dagger$ are $k$-free.
-This implies that the $2k$-OTOCs factorise and the mixed free cumulants vanish.
-This shift of focus from the frame potentials \emph{to the properties of moments or free cumulants of physical observables} must be considered in the original spirit of ETH.
-Full ETH implies that the infinite time average of the free cumulants of the relevant OTOCs vanishes.
-Therefore, unitary evolution always generates $k$ free variables at sufficiently long times.
-A by-product of our work is the new notion of $k$-freeness, which, in turn, is accompanied by all the tools of Free Probability now available for dealing with quantum information problems.\\
+In this language, an operator $A$ and $U A U^\dagger$, the latter rotated with an element of a $k$-design, are $k$-free.
+This implies that the $2k$-OTOCs factorize and the mixed free cumulants vanish.

-Our approach is based on asymptotic definitions that are well suited to large random matrices or many-body systems.
-However, dealing with finite $D$ corrections remains an open challenging aspect of our method.
-These subleading terms appear, for instance, in the computation of Page corrections to the Rènyi entropies of random eigenstates \cite{kaneko2020characterizing}.
-It would be worth investigating whether Free Probability can help understand such corrections, given its other applications in calculating entanglement \cite{collins2016random}.
+A by-product of our work is the new notion of $k$-freeness, which, in turn, is accompanied by all the tools of Free Probability now available in connection with $k$ designs. \\